GreatFruitOmsk/pyqtdeploy-mirror/doc/tutorial.rst

     Here we have checked the :mod:`argparse` module and the :mod:`_thread`, :mod:`abc`, :mod:`array`, :mod:`atexit` and :mod:`calendar` modules have
     been partially checked automatically.

-**Target Python version**
-    is used to specify version of Python that you are targetting.

 **Enable optional SSL support**
     is used to specify if the application requires SSL support to be enabled.